LudoLe/CLUP/README.md

+        TLDR:
         A full-stack application developed in a team of two over the course of 6 months.
 The Goal of this project is to avoid crowding up either inside and outside of shops during the COVID-19 pandemic.
         Particular effort has been put in the software development process by writing design and analysis documents.
         Main topics: JavaEE, API, SQL database, Javascript, ReactJS, teamwork.

 # CLUP - CUSTOMER LINE UP